 These fine headphones aren’t the only new thing Logitech G have on the table right now, so if you’re on the hunt for 7.1 surround sound when gaming on your PC be sure to check out the new G433 in black and blue!

 The MasterPulse MH320 is a new Gaming Headset option from Cooler Master, an over-ear headset with perfectly angled leather ear cups on a springy, flexible steel frame that’s extremely lightweight.
 The angle of the earcups is somewhat unique in the way that it fits, having this slight tilt allows for your ears to be enveloped, providing full cup coverage without pressing down on the back of your ear – CM get another point here for making the cups themselves slightly deeper than most.
 The headset is all black, with no extras like LED lighting or ear cup volume controls to be seen, it doesn’t require special drivers and connects via 2x 3mm cables.
-On this cable you’ll find in-line volume and mute controls for the mic – and this mic is where Cooler Master really got things right!
+On this cable you’ll find in-line volume and mute controls for the mic making it great for multiplayer games like PUBG, Sea of Thieves and other multiplayer games when team chat is so important – and this mic is where Cooler Master really got things right!